 Smoking can also cause tuberculosis, erectile dysfunction, facial clefts in infants, ectopic pregnancy, rheumatoid arthritis, inflammation, impaired immune function, and worsens the outlook for cancer patients and survivors.

-Those who do not smoke but are exposed to second-hand smoke face an increased risk of stroke, said the report.
+Those who don't smoke but are exposed to second-hand smoke face an increased risk of stroke.

 More than 20 million people in the United States have died from smoking related diseases and illnesses caused by second-hand smoke.

 Smoking remains the leading preventable cause of premature death in the United States, killing nearly half a million Americans a year.